Skip to content

 Role

-In his role as Deputy School Standards and Quality Manager, Richard leads on various aspects relating to quality assurance and academic governance in the School.
-Richard has overall responsibility for External Examiners in NLS, and the assessments process.
-Richard sits on the School Academic Standards and Quality Committee and the University External Examiner Appointments Panel.
+In his role as School Standards and Quality Manager, Richard leads on compliance, quality assurance, and academic governance in the School.
+Richard sits on the School Academic Standards and Quality Committee, the University Academic Standards and Quality Committee, and is chair of the University External Examiner Appointments Panel.

 Career overview